alexmanrique/blog/_posts/2019-03-09-validate-requests-jaxrs-api.md

 > Once you know which libraries you have in your application server is good to use them instead of providing your own.

-The good thing to use hibernate validator is that this library comes with a lot of annotations that help you validate things in the requests that your api receives.
-When your API is running you get `HibernateValidatorAdapter` for free, that will check if your constraints are fulfilled.
+The good thing to use hibernate validator is that this library comes with a lot of annotations that help us validate things in the requests that our api receives.
+When our API is running we get `HibernateValidatorAdapter` for free, that will check if our constraints are fulfilled.

 {% highlight java %}
 class HibernateValidatorAdapter implements ValidatorAdapter {